Entrepreneurship (ENTR)

 ENTR 2090 ENTREPRENEURSHIP BUSINESS PLAN (3)

-The student will evaluate a business concept and write a sound business plan.
-Students will assess the strengths and weaknesses of a business concept; collect, analyze and organize market research data into a marketing plan; and prepare the financial projections for their business concept.
-Students will be able to identify and evaluate various resources available for funding small business.
+The student will evaluate a business concept and create a business plan.
+Students will assess the strengths and weaknesses of a business concept; apply research data into the plans; and prepare the financial projections for the business concept.
+Students will identify and evaluate various resources available for funding small businesses.

 ENTR 2900 SPECIAL TOPICS (1-3)